 Climate change and its impacts

-Scroll down and click on the titles to see the draft manuscripts, and feel free to get in touch with any questions.
+Scroll down and click on the titles to read the final papers of the collection, and feel free to get in touch with any questions.

 Increasing heat creates hardship for brick kiln workers in Chennai, India and the alternative pathways reducing it

 By Karin Lundgren Kownacki, Siri M. Kjellberg, Pernille Goosh, Marwa Dabaieh and Vidhya Venugopal

 Rising carbon dioxide is decreasing nutrition in crops and endangering health among the less wealthy

 By Matthew Smith and Samuel S Myers